BrettSWeisberg/rails-project/README.md

 Project Overview:
 	rails-project-the-studio - Is a project management site specifically for a design studio that has many clients.
-Each client has 	many projects both of each are assigned a manager to oversee them.
+Each client has 	many projects which are assigned a manager to oversee them.

 Motivation:
-	Currently, the company this site is designed for uses excel files to manage their project management needs.
+	Currently, the company that this site is designed for uses Excel files to manage their project management needs.
+This option will 	  soon become unmanaged.

 Build Status:
-	The site is still a work in progress and future iteration will include JavaScript
+	The site is still a work in progress and future iteration will include JavaScript.

 Framework:
 	The site built with Rails.